excellaco/tcp-java/README.md

 1. Install the [prerequisites](#prerequisites) above.
 1. Clone this repository: `git clone git@github.com:excellaco/tcp-java.git`
 1. Open a terminal in the root of the cloned project. <u>Windows users should open a Git Bash</u>, which comes with Git for Windows and GitHub Desktop.
-1. (Windows) Run `docker-compose run api bash`.
+1. Run `docker-compose run api bash`.
 Use this bash prompt for the next step.
 1. Run `./generate-keystore`.
 It doesn't really matter what information you enter here.
-1. (Windows) Run `exit` once to drop out of the docker container.
+1. Run `exit` once to drop out of the docker container.
 1. Run `./start bootrun` and wait for the backend to start up
 1. Go to http://localhost:8080/api/swagger-ui.html to see interactive API documentation.
 1. Before you perform requests from Swagger, click the small lock icon and enter `user` / `pass`.

+* Terminal or application complaining about \r characters?
+See the Windows warning under the Git prerequisite.

 ## Detailed Start and Development Setup